-- Flush the infection out of the bladder.
+- Flushes the infection out of the bladder.

-We do this by drinking lots of fluid, and by encouraging it to move through the body as fast as possible.
+We do this by drinking lots of fluid, and making the fluid move through the body as fast as possible (using caffeine).
 When you want to rinse something out in the sink, what do you do - turn the tap to a measly trickle, or a gushing torrent?
 A fast flow will flush away toxins better.

-If you're taking antibiotics, they'll kill the bugs: natural treatments make the urine acidic (so the bugs can't survive) and/or affect the lining of the bladder (so the bugs can't cling to it), or bind with the bugs and carry them out of your system.
+The combination therapy can't kill the bugs, but it does make the urine acidic (so the bugs can't reproduce) and affects the lining of the bladder (so the bugs can't cling to it)

-As I said before, there are people who swear this particular Combination Treatment can cure cystitis attacks.
-However, do remember that the bacteria which cause cystitis can be resistant, and there's always a risk they will escape to the kidneys and cause havoc.
+As I said before, there are people who swear this treatment can cure cystitis attacks.
+However, do remember that the treatment does not kill the bugs, so there's always a risk they will escape to the kidneys and cause havoc.
 So it's always best to ask your doctor to check once you're feeling better.